brdoney/brdoney.github.io/_docs/variables.md

 type: lesson
 ---

+Just like we remember things about the past, computers can remember things using variables.

+To create a variable, the computer needs us to tell it three things:

+- The variable's type
+- The variable's name
+- The varaible's value

+Look at the handy table and picture below to get to know the different data types and what to write to create a variable.

 | Type    | Real World | Example                          |
 | ------- | ---------- | -------------------------------- |
 | `String`  | Words      | "Hello World", "Goodbye!", "123" |